piandpower/NaivePhysics/README.md

         ./Setup.sh

-  This takes a while: it downloads and installs Lua, Torch, Unreal Engine and UETorch in the `NaivePhysics`.
-It finally activates the project environment in your `~/.bashrc`.
+  This takes a while: it downloads and installs Lua, Torch, Unreal Engine and UETorch in the `NaivePhysics` directory.
+It finally generates a `activate-naivephysics` script that load the project environment, and sources it in your `~/.bashrc`.

-* The final step is to package the `NaivePhysics` project into a standalone binary.
+* The final step is to package the `NaivePhysics/NaivePhysics.uproject` project into a standalone binary.
 We provide the `build_package.sh` for doing that, but the first time (i.e. right after a compilation from scratch) it seems not to work.

   So you need a manual intervention in the editor.
 Open it with:

         ./naivedata.py exemple.json ./data --editor

-  In the *File/Package Project* menu, select the *Linux* target and `./NaivePhysics/Package` as the package directory.
+  In the *File/Package Project* menu, select the *Linux* target and `./UnrealProject/Package` as the package directory.
 This operation takes a while.

   ![Packaging menu](https://docs.unrealengine.com/latest/images/Engine/Basics/Projects/Packaging/packaging_menu.jpg)